sodrooome/lru-cache/README.md

 ## Roadmap

-- [ ] Use classes as decorators for caching the objects
+- [x] Use classes as decorators for caching the objects
 - [ ] Add expired time for caching objects
 - [ ] Add thread safe parameter
 - [ ] Scale the LRUCache capacity
 - [ ] Backported and integrated with Django request and response
+- [ ] Write unittest for LRUCache

 ## Contributions